shady-mo20/Heart-Disease-Prediction/README.md

-Here's a **README.md** file for your project, including descriptions and instructions.
-The screenshots you've provided are embedded to illustrate the application interface and results.

----

 # ❤️ Heart Disease Prediction

 This **Heart Disease Prediction** application uses machine learning to assess the risk of heart disease based on various health indicators.
 Built with **Streamlit** and powered by an **XGBoost** classifier, it provides users with a quick and interactive way to evaluate their heart disease risk by inputting essential health metrics.